Heat pump: United States

-After the Inflation Reduction Act was passed by the United States Congress and signed into law by President Joe Biden on August 16, 2022, the High-efficiency Electric Home Rebate Program was created to award grants to State energy offices and Indian Tribes in order to establish state-wide high-efficiency electric-home rebates.
+The High-efficiency Electric Home Rebate Program was created in 2022 to award grants to State energy offices and Indian Tribes in order to establish state-wide high-efficiency electric-home rebates.
 Effective immediately, American households are eligible for a tax credit to cover the costs of buying and installing a heat pump, up to $2,000.
 Starting in 2023, low- and moderate-level income households will be eligible for a heat-pump rebate of up to $8,000.

-Some US states and municipalities have previously offered incentives for air-source heat pumps: